Leading a Fellowship

 How to Start and Lead a Fellowship

 We realize our fellowship leaders need a framework to help start and lead a Christ-life fellowship.
-While we want fellowships to grow organically according to the direction of the Holy Spirit, a framework helps new and seasoned leaders organize and serve their group to encourage growth in both the group and its individual members.
+While we want fellowships to grow organically according to the direction of the Holy Spirit, a framework helps new and seasoned leaders better organize and serve their group to encourage growth both in the group and in its individual members.
 If you have questions, you are welcome to ask us using our Contact form..

 1. Closed & Open Groups

 a.
 Groups are defined, and will differ, according to cultural boundaries.
 American fellowships will be very different from international groups.
 Groups in the Middle East and non-western cultures will need to exercise their own restrictions and safety guidelines according to their circumstance, customs, and laws.
-Gender roles, marital status, religious speech laws, group size restrictions, acceptable meeting locations are a few of the controlling issues that need to be considered according to the country, region, political constraints, and such.
+Gender roles, marital status, religious speech laws, group size restrictions, acceptable meeting locations are a few of the controlling issues that need to be considered according to the country, region, legal constraints, and such.
 CLF leadership must remain respectful and lawful and deliver this precious message in peace and love.

 b.
 For security purposes, we advise in-home groups be "Closed Groups" and only include well-known and trusted friends.